devbmv/ArduinoLab/README.md

 ![Project Development Board](media/documentations/agile1.PNG)

-This agile structure facilitated organized development, allowed monitoring of project progress, and provided visibility into tasks yet to be completed or those in the pipeline.
+This agile structure facilitated organized development, enabled continuous monitoring of project progress, and provided visibility into tasks yet to be completed or those in the pipeline.
 This approach enabled incremental development, delivering features in manageable portions, and adjusting priorities as needed.

 ### User Experience